oakes/play-clj/README.md

 ## Justification

-There is a lot of talk in the games industry about two particular things: concurrency and functional programming.
+There is a lot of talk in the game industry about two particular things: concurrency and functional programming.
 Concurrency is important due to the proliferation of multi-core gaming hardware, while functional programming is important due to the unmaintainability of modern object-oriented game codebases.

 ## Installation